ros2/rmw_connextdds/README.md

 selecting one of the alternative "QoS override" policies available via environment variable [RMW_CONNEXT_ENDPOINT_QOS_OVERRIDE_POLICY](#rmw-connext-endpoint-qos-override-policy).

-For example, using the XML file above with a `demo_nodes_cpp/talker` instance, it is possible to completely disable all ROS QoS settings for the customized topics even if the application was not designed to use the `SYSTEM_DEFAULT` special
+For example, after saving the XML file presented earlier as `./USER_QOS_PROFILES.xml`, it would be possible to run a `demo_nodes_cpp/talker` instance, and completely disable all ROS QoS settings for the selected topics, even though the application was not built to use the `SYSTEM_DEFAULT` ROS QoS policy values:
-value:

 ```sh
 RMW_IMPLEMENTATION=rmw_connextdds \